tinylog-org/tinylog/contributing.md

 # Contributing to tinylog

 [Pull requests](https://github.com/tinylog-org/tinylog/pulls) are always welcome :) This document should help to build tinylog on your local machine.
-If you have any build problem nevertheless, please feel free to report a [Github issue](https://github.com/tinylog-org/tinylog/issues/new?assignees=&labels=question&template=question.md&title=).
+If you have any build problem nevertheless, please feel free to report a [GitHub issue](https://github.com/tinylog-org/tinylog/issues/new?assignees=&labels=question&template=question.md&title=).

 ## Building tinylog